scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 4. A worker is randomly selected to perform the task.
-In this release, it has no choice but to accept the computation fee proposed by the Dapp user.
-In future releases, it will be free to decline, creating a market effect which Dapp users will have to gauche in order to guess the optimal fee for their task.
+In this release, it has no choice but to accept the computation fee proposed by the dApp user.
+In future releases, it will be free to decline, creating a market effect that dApp users will have to gauge in order to guess the optimal fee for their task.

 5. Once the results are committed on-chain and passed the Enigma